 Herefordshire and Worcestershire have hundreds of places of worship of all denominations and ages.
 For example Saxon carvings and structures are incorporated into several churches through re-builds, at Bromyard, Abberley and at Worcester Cathedral, while modern churches service new housing around the two main cities.
 They all have one thing in common - they need to be maintained.

-The SPAB Maintenance Cooperatives Project provides support, training and resources to help those who want to help look after these buildings.
-We aim to develop networks of volunteers who can carry out basic preventative maintenance tasks.
+The SPAB Maintenance Cooperatives Project provided support, training and resources to help those who want to help look after these buildings.
+We developed networks of volunteers who can carry out basic preventative maintenance tasks.

 Co-operatives in this region

 - Golden Valley

 So far nearly 300 individuals have been involved with the project in Herefordshire and Worcestershire.
 Many places of worship in the co-ops have completed baseline surveys, some now have maintenance plans in place and many have carried out basic maintenance tasks or held working parties.

 Read our regular newsletters about what went on in Herefordshire and Worcestershire below.